DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/epilogue.md

 "That elf here is a sly fox.
 Standing next to Kai is only for me.
 Could it be...
 First Jeannya, now you're the next to aim for Kai!"

-_Edit Note: Go for it, Rinne!
+_ED Note: Go for it, Rinne!
 Fight to claim back your rightful place!_

 "It is a misunderstanding!?"